lingtalfi/Zoli/README.md

 Available themes
 ----------------------

-So far the available themes are the following: (available flavours are in parenthesis)
+So far the available themes are the following: (available flavours are in parenthesis, and flavours preceded by the "plus" symbol can be combined with other flavours)

-- simple (rounded, dark, dark_blue)
+- simple (dark, dark_blue, +rounded)
+- screen (screen, +red, +rounded)